umputun/spot/README.md

 All the target types can be combined, i.e. `hosts`, `groups`, `tags`, `hosts` and `names` all can be used together in the same target.
 To avoid possible duplicates, the final list of hosts is deduplicated by the host+ip+user.

-example of targets in the playbook file:
+example of targets set in the playbook file:

 ```yaml
 targets: